dojitza/dojitza.github.io/_posts/2024-3-31-Subscriptions-suck.md

 published: true
 ---

 Dark patterns in subscriptions are a huge problem.
-I believe that they alone have already cost the B2C XaaS industry billions in potential revenue.
+I believe that they alone have already cost the consumer facing industry billions in potential revenue.

 To unsubscribe from a service, you often have to do one or multiple of: